 The importance of a transition that is socially inclusive and beneficial is being increasingly recognised in efforts to mitigate the climate emergency, deliver sustainable adaption programmes and a net-zero carbon economy.

-This event co-hosted by the Impact Investing Institute and Social Impact Agenda per l’Italia, as part of the All4Climate – Italy 2021 programme, will explore how innovative green bonds that associate financing for climate action with social benefits can be mobilised to finance a just transition to net-zero.
+This event, which was co-hosted by the Impact Investing Institute and Social Impact Agenda per l’Italia, as part of the All4Climate – Italy 2021 programme, explored how innovative green bonds that associate financing for climate action with social benefits can be mobilised to finance a Just Transition to Net-Zero.

-The event will highlight the potential for the deployment of green bonds that deliver social co-benefits by sovereign and corporates.
-Such innovative financial instruments offer a promising way through which substantial private capital can be mobilised by sovereigns and corporates to finance a global just transition to net-zero, achieve the Paris Agreement and meet the United Nations’ Sustainable Goals, both in developed and developing countries.
+The event highlighted the potential for the deployment of green bonds that deliver social co-benefits by sovereign and corporates.
+Such innovative financial instruments offer a promising way through which substantial private capital can be mobilised by sovereigns and corporates to finance a global Just Transition to Net-Zero, achieve the Paris Agreement and meet the United Nations’ Sustainable Goals, both in developed and developing countries.

-This event will also showcase examples of innovative financial instruments, based on recent issuances in Italy and the UK, the co-organisers of COP26.
+This event also showcased examples of innovative financial instruments, based on recent issuances in Italy and the UK, the co-organisers of COP26.